cleibold/CA3phaseprecession/README.md

 less than 15 min

 3. Instructions for use & Demo
+Demo:

+The jupyter notebook Fig7a-c_simulate_examples.ipynb allows to run the simulations in an interactive way and producess the example runs from Figure 7

-Instructions to run on data
+Instructions to run on data.

-Start gerating the Simulation results
+a) Start generating the Simulation results

 >> python3 multip.py

 Expected Duration: 25 Minutes [with reduced resolution as compared to the manuscript]